grappendorf/caretaker-server/README.md

 * Create a new network with `docker network create caretaker`
 * Then start the workspace with `bin/start-server`

+Note: in a real production environment you need to specify your own secret key base string!
+In _bin/start-server_ the same key is used as in the development and test environments.

 This script runs a new Docker container with the previously built image and binds port 3000 to the development host.
 Two volumes are created: